christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/g-major-scale-rainbow.png?abc){: .mx-auto.d-block :}

+#### Practice Exercises:

+1. If G is on fret 3, we also know that fret 15 is also "G" (just at a higher pitch) because it is 12 frets away.
+Can you work out what note is on fret 2 of the low E string?
+2. Play the G major scale on the low E string and __SING__ each note as you play it!

 ## Part 6: A pitch can have two names (intro to "flats")

 The pitch that occurs at the 14th fret (F♯) has another name: G♭ (pronounced "G flat").
 Yeah, this is kind of weird.
 The reason why G♭ is not used in the G Major Scale is because we need to fulfill rule number 2.
 If you use G♭ instead of F♯, then the scale would skip an "F" entirely.

-G, A, B, C, D, E, G♭, G.
+This is wrong: G, A, B, C, D, E, G♭, G.

 You can't do that.
 You have to include each letter.
-There are some other scales that will use G♭.
-We will build those later in this book.

-Ok, let's pick a scale that has a flat.
+Ok, let's pick a scale that has a flat note.
 Start on the 1st fret of the low E string.
 This note is F. Do you remember the C Major scale?
 What was the note that came right after the 12th fret?
 (Note: 13th fret - 12 frets = 1st fret)

 ![ ]({{ site.baseurl }}/images/fretboard-f-major-scale.png?abc){: .mx-auto.d-block :}
-*The 6th fret pitch has two names: A♯ and B♭.*
+*The 6th fret pitch has two names: A♯ and B♭.
+If your scale already uses an A, then you must use B♭.*

 1. The 1st fret of the low E string is the note F.
 2. Move __2__—The 3rd fret is G.